Sunday, February 24, 2019

 Kitchen Stories: Short-Shorts on a Theme

-this kitchen always has cold light.
+With its one tall and narrow window facing North, this kitchen always has cold light.
 Through the ample maple crowns beyond the window, flickering patches of light create their shadow-play on the low countertops and on the mint-green cabinetry that only reaches halfway up the wall.
 White stone walls, white porcelain sink.
 One long crack in the wall that runs from the corner above the cabinets all the way to the adjacent wall above the door.
 The worn hardwood floor is covered by a threadbare oriental runner.
 On the wall next to the entrance hangs a heavy chestnut panel that once chimed calls to the housekeeper.
 Its oxidized metal bookplates hold paper slips entitled Living Room, Parlour, and Dining Room, all in faded Cormier typeface.
 An eternity has passed since its little bulbs last lit up, summoning servant to servee (that word seems archaic now; when spoken it draws the corners of your lips far back, too far for comfort).
 Time stands still here in the faint smell of wall plaster, dust, and floor wax.
 War-time tea tins repurposed for flour and sugar, plain or adorned with embossed figures of smiling women with red lips and white teeth, aligned neatly on open shelves.
 This is the kitchen in my father's childhood home.

 - Aino Waller